neilbrown/edlib/README.md

 add text to the last allocation, can change the endpoints of a chuck, and can insert new chunks or delete old chunks.

-Each chunk has a list of attributes each with an offset into the allocation.
+Each chunk has a list of attributes each with an offset into the allocation, so they each apply to a single character, though are often interpreted to apply to follow characters as well.

 Directory Document
 ------------------